Second Battle of Cirta

 The Second Battle of Cirta, part of the Jugurthine War, was fought in 106 BC between a Numidian-Mauretanian coalition and a Roman army near the Numidian capital of Cirta.
 The Numidians were led by King Jugurtha, the Mauritanians were led by king Bocchus while the Romans were under the overall command of Gaius Marius who was supported by his quaestor Lucius Cornelius Sulla as cavalry commander.
-The Romans were victorious routing their opponents and capturing Cirta.
+The Romans were victorious, routing their opponents and capturing Cirta.

 Background

-The war against King Jugurtha of Numidia had been going on since 112 BC.
+The war against Jugurtha had been going on since 112 BC.
 Several Roman commanders had tried to defeat the king and failed.
 In 107 BC, the new commander of the Roman forces in Africa, Gaius Marius captured the Numidian capital of Cirta, he then surprised Jugurtha by capturing the treasury fortresses at Thala.
-The following year Marius marched west again plundering the Numidian countryside.
+The following year Marius marched west, again plundering the Numidian countryside.
 Marius's march west provoked the Mauretanian king, Jugurtha's father-in-law Bocchus, into joining forces with Jugurtha.
 At the end of the campaign, near a river called the Muluccha, Marius captured another of Jugurtha's treasury fortresses.
-After taking the fortress at the Muluccha Marius decided to return to Cirta to put his soldiers into winter quarters.
+After taking the fortress at the Muluccha, Marius decided to return to Cirta to put his soldiers into winter quarters.

 Prelude

 While marching back east the Romans were ambushed, just to the west of Setif, by the combined forces of Jugurtha and Bocchus.
-Marius barely managed to keep his army from being destroyed; all he could do was form defensive circles and he then led his personal cavalry squadron to help each section that came under the most pressure.
-The Numidian and Mauretanian cavalries kept on attacking and for a time being Marius' main force found itself pinned down on a small hill, while Sulla and his men were on the defensive on another hill nearby.
+Marius barely managed to keep his army from being destroyed; all he could do was form defensive circles and then led his personal cavalry squadron to help each section that came under the most pressure.
+The Numidian and Mauretanian cavalries kept on attacking and for a time Marius' main force found itself pinned down on a small hill, while Sulla and his men were on the defensive on another hill nearby.

 The attackers, thinking they had the Romans well in hand, considered the matter completed for the day and retired to their camp.
 That night they celebrated their victory prematurely.
-The next morning at dawn the Romans launched a fierce attack on the Africans' camp taking them by surprise.
+At dawn, the Romans launched a fierce attack on the Africans' camp, taking them by surprise.
 The Numidians and Mauretanians were routed and Marius resumed his march on Cirta.

 When the Romans resumed the march to Cirta, they formed their army into a square to protect against further ambushes.
-Marius put his officers throughout the marching square to ensure discipline and orders were quickly related to his soldiers.
+Marius put his officers throughout the marching square to ensure discipline and orders were quickly relayed to his soldiers.
 Sulla, was given command of the entire right wing of the army.